INTRODUCING THE NJIT STRING AND WIND ENSEMBLES

 The Sigma Xi Research Café was inaugurated during the 2008-2009 academic year with six successful meetings, focusing on topics involving biomedical engineering, the health care system, management and humanities.
 The idea of the café is to showcase the great things being done at NJIT and surrounding colleges in an informal and relaxed atmosphere.
 The topics may not be purely technical but are geared to communicate ideas to a broad spectrum of listeners.
 The meetings are open not only to faculty and students but also to interested people in nearby industry, medical centers and laboratories.
 For information and schedule, click here.

-Research Café meetings were not held during the 2010-2012 academic years but hopefully the program will resume in the future.
+Research Café meetings were not held since 2011 but hopefully the program will resume in the future.

-Wednesday, February 20, 2013: MARSHA COLEMAN-ADEBAYO, National Whistleblower Center "NO FEAR: A WHISTLEBLOWER'S TRIUMPH" (co-sponsored with the NJIT Technology & Society Forum Committee and the Albert Dorman Honors College) (click here for information and abstract).
+Friday, September 26, 2014: MUSIC AT NJIT: PIANIST DONALD PIRONE, (co-sponsored with the NJIT Technology & Society Forum Committee, NJIT Granular Science Laboratory, Music at NJIT and the Albert Dorman Honors College) (click here for information and abstract).

 Seminars held during Previous Academic Years

 Seminars between 1998 and 2014:Click here for list